 Only works with WordPress – It would be perfect if there was a Joomla or Drupal version of Thrive Themes.
 I use all three CMS and cannot use a single plugin with all of them.

 Learning curve – While everything is explained, there is a steep learning curve involved here.
 There is a lot of documentation, some instructional videos and some help to be had but expect to do a lot of research.

-Thrive Membership is for individuals and is priced at $19 a month.
+Thrive Suite is for individuals and is priced at $19 a month.
 While that sounds a lot, just wait to see what’s included.

 - Use of all Thrive themes on up to 25 websites.